Use file versioning to update or remove content with a CloudFront distribution - Amazon CloudFront

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-We recommend that you use a version identifier in file names or in folder names, to help give you more control over managing the content that CloudFront serves.
+To update existing content that CloudFront is set up to distribute for you, we recommend that you use a version identifier in file names or in folder names.
+This helps give you control over managing the content that CloudFront serves.

 When you update existing files in a CloudFront distribution, we recommend that you include some sort of version identifier either in your file names or in your directory names to give yourself better control over your content.
 This identifier might be a date-time stamp, a sequential number, or some other method of distinguishing two versions of the same object.